taimurhassan/anomaly/README.md

 ## Results
-Some demo results of the proposed framework (for each dataset) are presented in the '…/datasets/(dataset-name)/results' folder.
+The results of the proposed framework (for each dataset) are presented in the '…/datasets/(dataset-name)/results' folder.

 ## Citation
 If you use the proposed framework (or any part of this code in your research), please cite the following paper: